blakesmods/web/apps/web/content/docs/1.21/mysticalcustomization/editing-crops.md

 ### Type

-You can change the crop type of a crop using that type's ID.
+You can change the crop type of a crop using that crop type's ID.
 Learn more about types and how to add your own [here](adding-types.md).

 ```json
 {